HesselM/rpicross_notes/02-network.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
    ```
    > Note that in this example `wlan0` is configured by DHCP, whereas `usb0` has been initialised with the static setup.

+## Next

+You can either [setup some peripherals such as i2c devices or the camera](03-peripherals.md) or start to [setup the cross-compilation environment](04-xc-setup.md).